-CAB Whangarei are having a new induction training in March for new volunteer interviewers with the savvy to find the answers to any imaginable question.
+CAB Whangarei are having a new induction training in late May for new volunteer interviewers with the savvy to find the answers to any imaginable question.

 We don’t need people who know it all, just people who know how to find it all.

 We would love to hear from people willing and able to support people with their appointments at other (Government) agencies.

 Also needed are super-sleuths who can interpret government websites to find answers, and prompt action.

 The subjects of enquiries range from consumer rights through to housing, relationship problems, immigration, employment rights and beneficiary assistance, as well as contacts for other organisations.

 Volunteers commit to a half day each week to meet people and answer their phone enquiries.
 There is also an online real-time chat service, and volunteers also host the free legal advice clinics held at the bureau each fortnight.